The page has been translated by Gen AI.

 3→13.0(Web),(WAS),(DB)→(Web/WAS/DB)

-If the hierarchical configuration of the existing server changes, we calculate a correction factor taking load balancing into account.
-Calculate the correction value respectively when layers increase or decrease.
+• Redundant configuration When the hierarchical configuration of the existing server changes, calculate the correction factor considering load balancing.
+Calculate the correction factor separately when the hierarchy increases or decreases.

 1→20.7Active–Active redundancy configuration correction factor